Japan Zone:

 Nomo Hideo

-Nomo Hideo pitches for the Milwaukee Brewers, one of several major league teams he has played with.
+Nomo Hideo pitches for the Milwaukee Brewers, one of several major league teams he played with

 Shinjo Tsuyoshi